Long Live the Loud

 Long Live the Loud is the third studio album by the Canadian speed metal band Exciter, released through Music for Nations in 1985 and re-released through Megaforce Records in March 2005 with the EP Feel the Knife.
+This was the last Exciter album to feature guitarist John Ricci until 1992's Kill After Kill.

 Track listing

 All songs were written by Dan Beehler, except "Victims of Sacrifice" by Allan Johnson and Beehler.